JHP Has worked with youth in a number of capacities, including school-day electives, weekend intensives, and after school programs.

 international high schools

-JHP and NYU McSilver have had a long-standing partnership, working closely in partnership to build holistic, meaningful programming.
-Step-Up is a youth development and mental health support program funded by the Robin Hood Foundation and New York City Department of Education (NYC DOE) that aims to promote social-emotional development, key life skills, academic achievement, high school graduation, and a positive transition to young adulthood.
-Step-Up is embedded within seven NYC DOE schools located in East Harlem, the Bronx and East New York.
+Step-Up is a youth development and mental health support program funded by the Robin Hood Foundation that aims to promote social-emotional development, key life skills, academic achievement, high school graduation, and a positive transition to young adulthood.
+Step-Up is embedded within NYC DOE schools located in East Harlem and the Bronx.
 Step-Up was designed for youth experiencing significant environmental, academic, social and emotional challenges.
 This approach was developed in collaboration with African-American and Latino adolescents (14 to 17 years of age) experiencing significant academic, social and emotional issues for teens in similar circumstances.

-For the last four years for Step-Up Photo Voice, the Josephine Herrick Project has customized a three-day workshop, during which teaching artists work intensively with students.
+For the last 5 years for Step-Up Photo Voice, the Josephine Herrick Project has customized a three-day workshop, during which teaching artists work intensively with students, producing a printed book of their work, and curating, exhibiting and selling their work to the public.
+Our current exhibition sponsor is Argo Tea, to whom we are very grateful.

 JHP has worked with a number of community-based organizations and charter schools that serve NYC youth, with a particular focus on youth considered at-risk, in the foster care system or formerly incarcerated.
 Many of the programs encourage young people to document their lives, strengthen the students’ ability to ask questions and observation skills while learning visual storytelling.
 In some programs, student document their communities, learning about the importance of photography in social justice movements.
 In other programs, instructors take a hands-on approach to encourage students to develop trust in themselves, their talents, and their peers, taking advantage of opportunity, and learning self-expression.
 Partnerships have included Casita Maria in the Bronx, NeON Arts, Goodwill, Boys & Girls Club, and Boys Town.